 A little history: I initially developed a set of about 20 ImageProcessing scripts.
-Then I found that there were at least 10 other categories of scripts that I wanted to develop --- and I found that I could put them in separate directories of my Nautilus scripts directory --- which is the '.gnome2/nautilus-scripts' directory of one's home directory.
+Then I found that there were at least 10 other categories of scripts that I wanted to develop --- and I found that I could put them in separate directories of my Nautilus scripts directory --- which was the '.gnome2/nautilus-scripts' directory of one's home directory.

 I soon had a set of Nautilus utility scripts organized into the following categories (and directories) :

 Note that when you open the Nautilus 'Scripts >' menu of the Nautilus file manager and go to one of these subgroups of scripts, each subgroup menu shows the filenames that were given to the script files in that subgroup.

 The naming of the scripts in each subgroup is important to understanding how to use the scripts.

 Over the afore-mentioned development-usage time period (mid-2010 to early-2012), I had been changing the names of some of the scripts in each release of 'feNautilusScripts' --- especially as I went to use a script but found that I could no longer remember some aspect of the script (relation of the script to others in the group, inputs, function, method of action).

 During a period of intense development of about thirty scripts in the subgroups 'imgEFFECTStools' and 'imgANIGIFtools' of the 'IMAGEtools' subgroup, I finally devised a naming convention that would solve most of my issues in using (and naming) the scripts.